 Physical therapy is a natural, quick, and effective way to help manage your back pain.
-If you have been living with back pain, you’re not alone – and there is help.
-Contact us today to schedule a consultation and get started on the best treatment plan for your needs.
+If you have been living with back pain, you’re not alone – and there is a help.
+Contact Fitness Matters today to schedule a consultation and get started on the best treatment plan for your needs.

 Back pain and physical therapy – what does it do?

 Your physical therapist will focus on treating the root of your back pain, in order to help you regain mobility, function, and comfort.
 Your individualized treatment plan will incorporate the best methods possible for relieving your pain, facilitating the healing process, and restoring function and movement to the affected area(s) of your back.
 Your initial appointment will consist of a comprehensive evaluation, which will help your physical therapist discover which forms of treatment will be best for the orthopedic, neurologic, or cardiovascular condition you are experiencing.

 With physical therapy treatments, there are two main categories of treatment – passive physical therapy and active physical therapy.

 The purpose of passive physical therapy is to help pain become more manageable, and hopefully to alleviate it altogether.
 Lower back pain can be a debilitating condition, impeding your physical abilities.
 Because of this, physical therapists work hard to reduce pain as much as possible.
 Passive physical therapy can include any combination of these special treatments, as deemed fit by your physical therapist:

 - Ice/heat packs.

 - Dry needling.